raygard/awkdoc/pages/awk_parsing.md

 I'm curious how this works inside gawk, nnawk and bbawk but not going to look.

 In compiling f(a, b), g(b) will pass a scalar and h(b) and i(b) will pass an array.
-In my parser, if a variable appears only as a "bare" variable name in a function call, it is left "untyped".
+In my parser, if a variable appears only as a "bare" variable name in a function call, it is left "untyped" (actually gets a ZF_MAYBEMAP flag).
 When it is pushed on the stack at runtime, an empty map is attached to it.
 Then if it is used as a scalar, it is converted to scalar and if it is used as an array it is converted to an array.

 ### Error recovery